cue-lang/cuelang.org/hugo/content/en/docs/introduction/_index.md

 This is a very powerful concept that allows CUE to do many fancy things.
 It also simplifies matters.
-For instance, there is no need for generics and enums, sum types and null coalescing are all the same thing.
+For instance, there is no need for generics, and enums, sum types and null coalescing are all the same thing.